-A flowering shrub named Lantana, very popular in desert climates, has always fascinated me.
-We used to have one in our backyard, and from time to time we cut her down to the bare bones.
-All that was left were leafless twigs, a quite depressing sight to any gardener.
-But wait – if you came back in less than a week, then voilà: brand-new sprouting little leaves are now covering the sticks.
-I guess this could count as an example for: “struck down, but not destroyed!”
+A flowering shrub named “Lantana”, very popular in desert climates, also grows in our backyard.
+Once a year we cut her down to the bare bones.
+All that is left are leafless twigs, quite a depressing sight for any gardener.
+But wait – if you come back in a week or so, then voilà: tiny new leaves show up on the sticks.
+I guess this could count as an example for: “struck down, but not destroyed.”

 Praying to God will give us a different outlook.
-God will bless us with a vision when there’s just brown and naked soil all around us.
+God will bless us with a vision when life resembles bare and leafless twigs.
 Opening our eyes, He lets us see the signs of spring in the middle of a long and dreary winter.
-We come across wintry situations everywhere in the Bible, probably because life’s dark seasons, as much as we hate them, happen to everybody; God encourages us to look up in those situations, just as He encouraged Prophet Elisha and his servant.
+We come across wintry situations everywhere in the Bible, probably because life’s dark seasons, as much as we hate them, happen to everybody; God encourages us to look up to Him in those situations, just as He encouraged Prophet Elisha and his servant.

-In the second book of Kings we read how Elisha befriended King Joram.
-King Joram’s legislature in Israel lasted around 10 years, between 850-840 BC.
-During that time war broke out between Aram-Damascus and Israel.
-When King Joram appeared to be at an advantage, the enemy investigated the matter and soon found out that it was Prophet Elisha’s doing who revealed their plans to Israel’s king on several occasions.
+In the second book of Kings we read about Prophet Elisha befriending King Joram who ruled Israel for 10 years, between 850-840 BC.
+During his reign war broke out between Aram-Damascus and Israel.
+Regardless which way Aram-Damascus’s army turned, Israel seemed to anticipate every move and the battle stalled.
+The enemy camp investigated the matter and soon found out that thanks to Prophet Elisha their battle plans had been revealed to Israel’s king on several occasions.
 Once the enemy got wind of the situation, they threatened to kill Elisha.
 So, under night cover an army of soldiers closed in on Dothan, Elisha’s hometown, and in the morning Dothan was militarily surrounded with no way out.
 Terrified, Elisha’s servant addressed the situation with his master.
-Following is an excerpt of the ensuing conversation (2 King 6:15-17):
+Following is an excerpt of their conversation (2 King 6:15-17):

 “‘Oh no, my lord!
 What shall we do?’ the servant asked.